- Reference Number: HEY-940/2022

 The treatment you receive will depend on the cause of your AKI.
-Treatment may include:
+It may include:

-- a small operation to relieve any obstruction (blockage), if this is found in the kidneys.
-If so, you may need to be followed up by the urology team (kidney and bladder surgeons).
+- a small operation to relieve any blockage if this is found in the kidneys

-- specific medicines such as steroids or other drugs which your doctors will have discussed with you.
+- specific medicines such as steroids or other medications may be required which your doctors will have discussed with you.

-- a period of dialysis treatment (using a specialised machine).
-This may be needed in more severe episodes of AKI to take over the function of the kidneys whilst the underlying problem is treated.
+- a period of dialysis treatment using a specialised machine.
+This may be needed in more severe episodes of AKI to take over the function of the kidneys whilst the underlying cause of the kidney injury is treated.
 It can take some time (weeks or months) for the kidneys to improve.

-If your kidney function does not recover completely you have developed a condition known as Chronic Kidney Disease (CKD).
+If your kidney function does not recover completely, you have developed a condition known as Chronic Kidney Disease (CKD).
 Depending on the severity, CKD can have consequences for your long term health.
-Patients with CKD usually need to take regular medications.
 If this is the case, there are more detailed patient information resources that we will share with you.

-Anyone who has had an episode of AKI is at a higher risk of it happening again compared to those who have not.
-If this happens to you, we will be able to give you an idea of the risk to you personally and what can be done to reduce the risk.
+Anyone who has had an episode of AKI is at a higher risk of it happening again than those who have not.

 What can I do to reduce the risk of developing acute kidney injury?